genesiscommunitysuccess/docs/docs/04_web/02_web-components/01_form/18_toolbar.md

 ## Use cases

-* Used anywhere someone may want to visually and structurally group related interactive controls.
+* Used anywhere someone may want to group related interactive controls visually and structurally.

 ## Additional resources